‘No, Like, Everyone Has COVID Right Now’

 one symptom of the omicron variant is being really annoying online about how you have covid— g a b y (@gabydvj) December 16, 2021

 In August, when the Delta variant gave newly vaccinated New Yorkers pause about going about their business, the online consensus held that the “vibes” were “off,” and that “hot vax summer” had been a fleeting dream.
 Now there’s a similar mood but a greater variety of feeling: surprise that things could turn so quickly, and also sheepishness over the fact that anyone is still surprised by anything at all; despair, and also mania.
-We’re seeing an uncomfortable collision of “snow day” and “apocalypse,” of real anger and goofy, misplaced anger—particularly anger directed at people who, this past weekend, attended a notoriously embarrassing holiday event during which thousands of people dress up in festive fast fashion and terrorize lower Manhattan with a daylong pub crawl.
+We’re seeing an uncomfortable collision of “snow day” and “apocalypse,” of real anger and goofy, misplaced anger—particularly anger directed at people who, this past weekend, attended a notoriously embarrassing holiday event during which thousands of people dress up in festive fast fashion and terrorize lower Manhattan with a day-long pub crawl.
 (Everyone already hates the attendees of Santa Con, so why not call them the bringers of Omicron?)

 There are also a lot of bleak jokes, just like there were the first time the coronavirus battered New York, and the second time, and the third time.
 The latest meme in my timeline shows two Sex and the City characters, labeled “Moderna dose 1+2” and “Booster,” beating up a person running around the 116th Street subway station in a haunted-doll costume, labeled “severe illness or death.”
 (Bleak, but sort of cheering?)
 New York magazine has already run two quippy stories about this moment, one with the headline “Well, Guess It’s About Time to Get COVID,” and the other looking to coin the term the Media Variant, citing anecdotal reports of mild coronavirus cases ripping through New York Twitter social circles soon after various media-company holiday parties.
 The latter ends with the article’s author revealing that he himself has tested positive, but his tone is hard to read.
 Is it somber?
 Or a little proud?
 His admission comes amid a list of cool events he was invited to, and he’d already quoted the writer Jamie Lauren Keiles’s tongue-in-cheek tweet that “everyone who is anyone has covid right now.”
 Obviously, you could ask the same questions about my earlier admission of my own positive test!